-Many of the biggest European public promotional banks (such as the EIB, the German Kfw or the French CDC) are pioneers in integrating climate indicators and criteria into their investment decisions.
-They do so by combining quantitative and qualitative methods applied both at the upstream policy level and at the downstream project level.
+Many of the biggest European public promotional banks (such as the EIB, the German KfW or the French CDC) are pioneers in integrating climate indicators and criteria into their investment decisions.
+They do so by combining quantitative and qualitative methods applied both at the upstream policy level and at the downstream project level (see box 11).